Benjamin-Voor/project_CNT3004-04/README.md

 ## copyright?

-Uh, we're just students learning how to code.
-Also, everything we do is probably better explained by a YouTube video...
+We recommend checking out the references we cite for more in-depth training on socket programming in Python.
+Other than that, we deem ourselves too amateur to require a license.

-# Disclaimer
+## Disclaimer
-This is a random GitHub post.
 You run this code at your own risk.
 We are not responsible if your server and client data are leaked.
 Namely, we admit that SHA256 is insufficient cryptography for password storage.
+Beyond that, we recommend sending impersonal information back and forth over a trustworthy internet connection.